Myndex/apca-introduction/analysis.md

 # Derailed analysis of APCA
-Below is user xi's flawed analysis of APCA, where he abstracts the math and creates his own version of the math and eliminates many of the key properties of the APCA method in performing his analysis.
-But then he goes further to create his own separate version of WCAG 2 contrast math, which is a crude and incomplete attempt to reverse engineer the APCA contrast curves, and then attempts to makes claims that APCA is similar to WCAG 2.
-In short, the analysis below is disingenuous at best, and only serves to obfuscate and confuse anyone reading this.
+Below is user xi's analysis of APCA, which I find flawed and misleading for qa number of reasons.
+He abstracts the math and creates his own version of the math and eliminates many of the key properties of the APCA method in performing his analysis.
+But then he goes further to create his own separate contrast math and claims it is a "versions" of WCAG 2, which it is not.
+What it is, is a crude and incomplete attempt to reverse engineer the APCA contrast curves, and then used to makes claims that APCA is similar to WCAG 2.
+In short, the analysis below appears to be disingenuous, and my concern is that it serves to obfuscate and confuse anyone reading his analysis.

-I've forked this repo so that I can point out the flaws and misconceptions he presents.
+I've forked the repo so that I can point out the flaws and misconceptions he presents.
 Original statements quoted and in italics.

 -----
 > ## _Detailed analysis of APCA (2022-07-16)_